 They will disempower you and lead to no good.

-Also, I don’t care if you are male or female, I do not care what race you belong to, how old you are, what you weigh, or what you look like.
+Also, I don’t care if you are male or female.
+I don’t care what race you belong to, how old you are, your weight, or what you look like.

 A wayward spouse might attempt to use one of these things to disempower you, but do NOT buy into it.